 Every child who has been eligible for Free School Meals at any point in the last six years is given £1,320 of specific funding to ensure that they achieve the best possible progress and attainment.
 This also applies to children that have been in care for over six months.

-The government are spending £450million on improving PE and School Sport between 2013 and 2016.
-Our allocation for this (2015-16) academic year is £9,485 and we have chosen to spend that on improving the quality of PE teaching and by ensuring that the children who will benefit most from accessing after school sports clubs are given priority.
-We are paying for sports coaches to work alongside teachers and to run after school clubs.
+Our allocation for the 2016-17 academic year was £9,485 and we chose to spend that on improving the quality of PE teaching and by ensuring that the children who will benefit most from accessing after school sports clubs are given priority.
+We paid for sports coaches to work alongside teachers and to run after school clubs.
 For more information, please see our Sport Premium Plan.

 We use our School Fund account to pay in money that has been given to school, sometimes for specific reasons.
 On a regular basis, this includes parents' contributions to school events.
 We are required to publish our School Fund accounts annually.
 The link on the left-hand menu is to previous annual accounts that have been published.